 Since we have exactly the same KPs at all metallicities and the same number of points distributed between consecutive KPs, all isochrones at any age and metallicity will have the same number of points distributed consistently between corresponding evolutionary phases.
 This allows one to easily produce isochrones of intermediate metallicities by simply interpolating on a point-by-point basis among the available isochrones.
-In this way the use of our database in a stellar population synthesis algorithm is straightforward and simple.
-To this purpose, we have performed a numerical test as follows.
-Isochrones for various ages and Z=0.008 ([Fe/H]= -0.35) have been computed by interpolating (on a point by point basis) quadratically among the chemical compositions corresponding to Z=0.004 ([Fe/H]=-0.66), Z=0.01 ([Fe/H]=-0.25) and Z=0.0198 ([Fe/H]=0.06).
-These isochrones have been compared to the actual isochrones of the same metallicity (Z=0.008, i.e. [Fe/H]=-0.35), computed from the appropriate evolutionary tracks.
-We found that a simple quadratic interpolation scheme is sufficient to reproduce the evolving masses to within a few thousandth of solar masses, colors and magnitudes within 0.02 mag or better along most of the evolutionary phases spanned by the isochrones, $\log(L/L{\odot})$ and $\log(T{eff})$ within a few thousandth dex along the isochrones.
+In this way, the use of our database in a stellar population synthesis algorithm is straightforward and simple.
+To that end, we have performed a numerical test as follows.
+Isochrones for various ages and Z = 0.008 ([Fe/H] = -0.35) have been computed by interpolating (on a point-by-point basis) quadratically among the chemical compositions corresponding to Z = 0.004 ([Fe/H] = -0.66), Z = 0.01 ([Fe/H] = -0.25), and Z = 0.0198 ([Fe/H] = 0.06).
+These isochrones have been compared to the actual isochrones of the same metallicity (Z = 0.008; i.e., [Fe/H] = -0.35), computed from the appropriate evolutionary tracks.
+We found that a simple quadratic interpolation scheme is sufficient to reproduce the evolving masses to within a few thousandths of solar masses, colors, and magnitudes within 0.02 mag or better along most of the evolutionary phases spanned by the isochrones, $\log (L/L{\odot})$ and $\log (T{\rm eff})$ , within a few thousandths of a dex along the isochrones.

-The whole set of evolutionary computations (but the additional HB models discussed above) have been used to compute isochrones for a large age range, namely, from 40 Myr up to 12.5 Gyr (older isochrones can also be computed), from the Zero Age Main Sequence up to the first thermal pulse on the AGB or to the C ignition.
-The entire library of evolutionary tracks and isochrones are available upon request to one of the authors or can be retrieved at the URL site http://www.te.astro.it/BASTI/index.php.
-In the near future, we will make available at this URL site a WEB interface which will allow to any user to compute isochrones, evolutionary tracks and synthetic Color-Magnitude diagram (see below) for any specified age, stellar mass, star formation history and so on (Cordier et al. 2004).
+The whole set of evolutionary computations (but the additional HB models discussed above) have been used to compute isochrones for a large age range, namely, from 40 Myr up to 12.5 Gyr (older isochrones can also be computed), from the ZAMS up to the first thermal pulse on the AGB or to the C ignition.
+In the near future, we will make available a World Wide Web interface that will allow any user to compute isochrones, evolutionary tracks, and synthetic CMD (see below) for any specified age, stellar mass, star formation history, and so on (D. Cordier et al. 2004, in preparation).

-Detailed tables displaying the relevant evolutionary features for all computed tracks are also available by ftp and at the WEB page 5.
-We display in Tables 3 and 4 a summary of the basic information about the [Fe/H]=0.06 canonical models in selected evolutionary phases;
+Detailed tables displaying the relevant evolutionary features for all computed tracks are also available via ftp and at the Web site.
+We display in Tables 3 and 4 a summary of the basic information about the [Fe/H] = 0.06 canonical models in selected evolutionary phases; tables like these, for all metallicities and both canonical and overshooting models, are available at the aforementioned Web site.